whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 - Add an object storage server.
 Click **+ Add Server** or **+ Add More Servers**.
 - View existing servers for all file systems.
 - View **Server State**: This indicator tells you the alert status for that server.
 A green check mark indicates that all is well with that server.
 A red exclamation mark indicates an active alert has been generated for this server; you can mouse over the exclamation mark to learn the cause of the alert.
-See <a href="#9.3.4">View all status messages</a> for more information.
+See [View all status messages](#9.6a) for more information.
 - View the **Profile** associated with each server.
 When you add a new server, you select the server profile for that server.
 The profile defines the role of that server.
 There are generally four server profiles available, however your installation may list more.
 The four common server profiles are:
     - *Managed storage server*
     - *Monitored storage server*
     - *POSIX HSM Agent Node*
     - *Robinhood Policy Engine server*
 - Determine **LNet state** for a given server.
 Possible LNet states are: *LNet up*, *LNet down*, and *LNet unloaded*.
-- Click on the server name (hostname) to open a <a href="#9.3.1.1">Server Detail window</a> to learn more about that server and access configuration options.
+- Click on the server name (hostname) to open a [Server Detail window](#9.3.1.1) to learn more about that server and access configuration options.
 - Under **Actions**, specific to each server, you can perform the following commands.
 These commands are used primarily to decommission servers.
 See [Decommissioning a server for an MGT, MDT, or OST](Manage_maintain_HA_lustre_fs_5_0.md/#5.13).
     - **Reboot**: Initiate a reboot on this server.
 If this server is configured as the primary server of an HA pair, the file system will failover to the secondary server until this server is back online.
 The file system will then fail back to the primary server.
 If this is not configured as an HA server, then any file systems or targets that rely on this server will be unavailable until rebooting is complete.
     - **Shutdown**: Initiate an orderly shutdown on this server.
 If this server is configured as the primary server of an HA pair, the file system will failover to the secondary server.
 If this is not configured as an HA server, then any file systems or targets that rely on this server will be unavailable until this server is rebooted.